vaiana/vaiana.github.io/_posts/2018-01-01-mapper-algorithm.md

 comments: true
 title: "Core Topological Data Analysis"
 subtitle: "The Mapper Algorithm"
-tags: [tda, topological data analysis, mapper, open cover, nerve theorem, data]
+tags: [tda, topological data analysis, mapper, Ayasdi, graph, data visualization, data reduction, clustering]
 author: "Mike"
 ---
 In this post we are going to get an overview of the mapper algorithm.
 Mapper is